leouieda/website/about/index.md

 ## Software

-Here are some of the open-source software develop:
+Here are some of the open-source software projects that I develop:

 * [**Fatiando a Terra**]({{ config.links.fatiando }}): Collection of Python
   libraries for Geophysics built by a community of geoscientists and software